-\end{theorem} The proof is presented in Section \ref{subsection:properties of the scheme }.
+\end{theorem} The proof is presented in Section \ref{subsection:Proof of strong error 1}.
 This result does not need $L^p$-moment bounds of the scheme for $p>2$.
 It needs \textit{only} $L^p$-moments of the solution process of \eqref{Eq:MV-SDE Propagation} and $L^2$-moments for the scheme \cite{2015ssmBandC}.
 The proof takes advantage of the elegant structure induced by the SSM where Proposition \ref{prop:yi-yj leq xi-xj} and \ref{prop:sum y square leq sum x square} are the crucial intermediate results to deal with the convolution term.

-The next moment bound result is necessary for the subsequent uniform convergence result. \begin{theorem}[Moment bounds] Let the settings of Theorem \ref{theorem:SSM: strong error 1} hold.
-Let $m\geq 2$ where $X^i_0\in L^m_0$ for all $i\in\llbracket 1,N\rrbracket$ and let $\hx^{i,N}$ be the continuous-time extension of the SSM given by \eqref{eq: scheme continous extension in SDE form}.
-Let $2p\in [2,m]$, then there exist a constant $C>0$ (independent of $h,N,M$) such that
+The next moment bound result is necessary for the subsequent uniform convergence result. \begin{theorem}[Moment bounds] Let the setting of Theorem \ref{theorem:SSM: strong error 1} hold.
+Let $m\geq 2$ where $X^i_0\in L^m_0(\bR^d)$ for all $i\in\llbracket 1,N\rrbracket$ and let $\hx^{i,N}$ be the continuous-time extension of the SSM given by \eqref{eq: scheme continous extension in SDE form}.
+Let $2p\in [2,m]$, then there exists a constant $C>0$ independent of $h,N,M$ (but depending on $T$ and $m$) such that